shenghanqin/tvmaze-nextjs/README.md

-# Welcome to CineWorld!
-The World of Cinema.
+# Welcome to XiaoxiliWorld!
+The World of Xiaoxilima.
-CineWorld is a movie and tv shows streaming website created using TMDB API in React-Next JS Framework and Tailwind CSS.
+XiaoxiliWorld is a movie and tv shows streaming website created using TMDB API in React-Next JS Framework and Tailwind CSS.

 ## Overview

-Cineworld is a dynamic and immersive movie streaming website that brings you an extensive collection of films from various genres.
-Powered by React, Next.js, and Tailwind CSS, Cineworld offers an unparalleled user experience, providing movie enthusiasts with a seamless and entertaining journey through the world of cinema.
+Xiaoxiliworld is a dynamic and immersive movie streaming website that brings you an extensive collection of films from various genres.
+Powered by React, Next.js, and Tailwind CSS, Xiaoxiliworld offers an unparalleled user experience, providing movie enthusiasts with a seamless and entertaining journey through the world of cinema.

 ##Screenshots